SeldonIO/seldon-core/docs-gb/examples/batch-examples-local.md

+---
+description: Learn how to run batch inference locally with Seldon Core using step-by-step examples.
+This guide demonstrates deploying and testing scikit-learn and TensorFlow models, creating inference pipelines, and processing batch predictions using MLServer for efficient local model serving.
+---

 # Local Batch Inference Example

 This example runs you through a series of batch inference requests made to both models and pipelines running on Seldon Core locally.